Advertising Art/Graphic Design Courses

 Modern Art and the Contemporary Image

 Art of the twentieth century, emphasizing the interrelation of painting, sculpture, architecture, graphic arts, photography, and computer-generated art during major art movements of the 1900s: avant-garde art, cubism, surrealism, abstract expressionism, pop and op art, minimalist art, performance and virtual reality experiences.
 Includes the study of the scientific, political, economic, social, and literary dimensions of the period.
-3 Credits (3 Lecture) Prerequisite(s): ART125 and ENL121.
+3 Credits (3 Lecture) Prerequisite(s): ART125 and ENL121 or ART125 and ENL201.
 (ART, Writing Enriched) Spring Only.

 Development of an independent project, with faculty direction.
 Includes research, analysis, discussion, execution, and presentation of a final project within the discipline.
 Prior to scheduling this course, students must have completed all major course work except ART420 and one BGD/PHO elective must have been completed.
 3 Credits (2 Lecture - 3 Lab) Corequisite(s): ART420.
 Spring Only.